DoctorWkt/CSCv2/Compiler.md

 output.
 Due to the CPU's architecture, there can no more than sixteen different calls to one function.

-The parameter named in the function declaration is visible as a variable with that name in the function.
+The parameter named in the function declaration is visible as a local variable with that name in the function.

 ## Returning from a Function